Tafesse-Lab/LipidInteractomics_Website/MaintenanceInstructions.md

 ### Basic overview

 This site was built using Quarto.
 This is a form of R Markdown that is highly documented, and one can learn how to modify this site here: <https://quarto.org/docs/websites>{target="_blank"}.
+The site is hosted on Netlify, and the repository is on GitHub.
+The data is stored in .csv files.
+The site is built using the Bootstrap framework, and the ggplot2 and plotly packages are used to make the plots.

 The overarching formatting of the site is controlled within the _quarto.yml file.
 Here one can update the site theme from the array of [Bootswatch](https://bootswatch.com/){target="_blank"} themes, or if you're feeling ambitious you can design your own theme.